najimRizky/najimRizky/README.md

 I'm Najim, I'm currently pursuing a bachelor's degree in informatics.
 I really like the world of computer-based technology.
 For now, the scope that I am currently/often doing is website development, both front-end and back-end.

-To find out more about me, please visit my personal website at <a href="https://bit.ly/nazky-site" target="_blank">https://nazky.vercel.app</a>
+To find out more about me, please visit my personal website at <a href="https://bit.ly/nazky-site" target="_blank">My personal site</a>